Xenoxo/xenoxo.github.io/content/posts/my-first-post.md

 So what game am I making?
 Well for now, I think I'll go ahead with building a simple 3rd person shooter.
 This should allow me to utilize most of the learnings throughout the course as well as add some funcitonality of my own.

 Let's see how it goes!
-Here is some text